Pope Leo, Cardinal Mc, Bishop Pham and beloved bishops: Catholic Homeschooling is a choice NOT a crime..a lifestyle worth pursuing

 Education doesn’t need concrete and steel to begin in a Domestic Church’s life when Johnny or Faustina comes home after birth.
 On the Thursday bombshell of the Sept 1 policy change, calling homeschoolers unwelcome and unwashed, there is/was glimmers of hope.

 Same day the Card.
-McElroy edict hit the airwaves, a beloved pastor shaded by an 149 year old tree blessed and welcomed homeschooling families at his Mass midday (to prevent reprisals, I will say somewhere in SoCal)
+McElroy edict hit the airwaves, a beloved pastor shaded by an 149 year old tree blessed and welcomed homeschooling families at his Mass midday (to prevent reprisals from hierarchical peer pressure, I will say somewhere in SoCal)

 Mother Church MUST for her very survival, understand the new paradigm YIELDS priests at an alarmingly higher percentage than non homeschooled Catholic families.
-I know because I converse and support a healthy number of them
+I know because I converse and support a healthy number of them.
+PLUS we should be praying for ANSWERED vocations not just vocations.
+Trust that the Holy Spirit is calling quite a few more than answer with a Marian “Yes”.

 Homeschooling aids two of the three legs of the three legged stool.
 Cardinal McElroy, you have been the lightening rod and helped, IF WE SEE with Christ like eyes, to help other bishops realize this is no different than the neocanonical, rise in Marian devotions, the Renaissance of devotion to the Center of the World, the Center of Life, the real and true presence of Christ IN the monstrance and ciboria, no different than other positive and innovative movements in the greater Church.